websdotcom/jwt-rsa-aws-custom-authorizer/README.md

 # AWS API Gateway Custom Authorizer for RS256 JWTs

-An AWS API Gateway [Custom Authorizer](http://docs.aws.amazon.com/apigateway/latest/developerguide/use-custom-authorizer.html) that authorizes API requests by requiring that the OAuth2 [bearer token](https://tools.ietf.org/html/rfc6750) is a JWT that can be validated using the RS256 (asymetric) algorithm with a public key that is obtained from a [JWKS](https://tools.ietf.org/html/rfc7517) endpoint.
+An AWS API Gateway [Custom Authorizer](http://docs.aws.amazon.com/apigateway/latest/developerguide/use-custom-authorizer.html) that authorizes API requests by requiring that the OAuth2 [bearer token](https://tools.ietf.org/html/rfc6750) is a JWT that can be validated using the RS256 (asymmetric) algorithm with a public key that is obtained from a [JWKS](https://tools.ietf.org/html/rfc7517) endpoint.

 ## About

 ### What is AWS API Gateway?

 API Gateway is an AWS service that allows for the definition, configuration and deployment of REST API interfaces.
-These interfaces can connect to a number of backend systems.
+These interfaces can connect to a number of back-end systems.
 One popular use case is to provide an interface to AWS Lambda functions to deliver a so-called 'serverless' architecture.

 ### What are "Custom Authorizers"?